GHOST Commissioning Science Results II: a very metal-poor star witnessing the early Galactic assembly: Chemical abundance analysis

 \subsection{Neutron-capture process elements}

-The blue coverage of the GHOST instrument is essential to detect the neutron-capture process elements in the spectrum of this very metal-poor star, namely Sr, Y, Ba, La, and Eu.
-Sr\ii{} is observed from the $\lambda\lambda 4077.709, 4215.519 $ lines.
+The blue coverage of the GHOST instrument is essential to detect the neutron-capture process elements in the spectrum of this very metal-poor stars, namely Sr, Y, Ba, La, and Eu \citep{Hannaford82,Lawler01,Lawler01b,Biemont11,NIST_ASD}.
+Sr\ii{} is observed from the $\lambda\lambda 4077.709, 4215.519 $ lines and it is shown in the top panel of Figure~\ref{Fig:basr}.
 A(Y\ii{}) is measured with the \textsc{synth} mode in \textsc{MOOG} from the $\lambda\lambda 4398.010, 4900.119, 4883.682, 5200.409$ \AA{}, giving an upper limit of [Y/Fe] $<0.0$.
 The synthesis of Ba\ii{} is made from 4 lines, $\lambda\lambda 4554.029, 4934.076,6141.730,6496.910 $ \AA{}, which provide a value in agreement with the GRACES analysis, [Ba/Fe] $\sim-1.5$.
+The observed Ba\ii{} 4934.076 \AA{} line and three synthetic spectra are shown in the bottom panel of Figure~\ref{Fig:basr}.
 La\ii{} produces very weak lines, $\lambda\lambda 4920.980, 5290.820, 5301.970, 5303.530$ \AA{}, resulting in a high upper limit, [La/Fe] $<0.5$.
 The Eu\ii{} lines, $\lambda\lambda 4129.700, 4205.050 $ \AA{}, are hard to detect, giving an upper limit of [Eu/Fe] $<0.0$.
-Other species of neutron-capture elements have been inspected, \eg Nd and Tb.
-They present lines at the level of the noise, resulting in uninformative and very high upper limits.
+Other species of neutron-capture elements have been inspected, which present lines at the level of the noise, resulting in uninformative and very high upper limits.